dead-claudia/thallium/README.md

 Also, at some point, I'd like to do the following, in no particular order:

 - Set up [AppVeyor](https://www.appveyor.com/) to run tests on Windows.
 Currently, it's only actively tested on Linux, although I do try to keep it as platform-independent as possible.

-    - I need to at some point hook up PhantomJS for this.
+- Test this in PhantomJS.
 It should work in its current state, but it's not tested.
-    - I'm planning on using [Sauce Labs](https://saucelabs.com/) and [Karma](https://karma-runner.github.io) after Karma 1.0 is released, because I need the custom `context.html` config feature added in [this PR](https://github.com/karma-runner/karma/pull/1825).
-The reason is because I'm using SystemJS and I need a [custom entry script](http://github.com/isiahmeadows/thallium/blob/master/scripts/generate-browser-entry.js) to load the tests.

 - Trim the stack traces on reported errors and offer that to others as well.